Infinite Mixtures of Infinite Factor Analysers: Introduction

-Conducting an exhaustive search of the model space is computationally expensive; the computational cost is generally reduced by only considering models in which the number of factors is common across clusters.
-However, searching such a reduced model space is still a computationally onerous task.
-The problem of choosing the optimal model is further exacerbated by the range of information criterion available; often different criteria suggest different optimal models.
-Within a Bayesian framework \cite{fokoue03} use a stochastic model selection approach, invoking a birth-death MCMC algorithm \citep{stephens00}, but do not simultaneously choose the optimal number of clusters and number of factors.
+Clustering using a \textsf{MFA} model typically requires specifying the number of clusters and factors in advance of model fitting.
+Generally, a range of \textsf{MFA} models with different numbers of clusters and factors are fitted and then compared through the use~of information criteria, such as the Bayesian Information Criterion (BIC; \citealp{Kass1995}) or the Deviance Information Criterion \citep{Spiegelhalter2002, Spiegelhalter2014}.
+Within a Bayesian framework \citet{Fokoue2003} use a stochastic model selection approach but do not simultaneously choose the optimal number of clusters and factors.
+Conducting an exhaustive search of the model space is computationally expensive; the cost is typically reduced by only considering models in which the number of factors is common across clusters.
+Regardless, even searching the reduced model space can be computationally onerous.
+The problem of identifying the optimal model is exacerbated by the fraught task of choosing among the range of model selection tools available, which often suggest different optimal models.
+Moreover, enforcing a common number of factors across clusters may lead to poor clustering performance due to a lack of flexibility.

+The infinite mixture of infinite factor analysers (\textsf{IMIFA}) model is introduced here.
+It theoretically allows infinitely many components and infinitely many factors within each component.
+The need to select a model selection criterion is obviated and quantification of the uncertainty in the optimal numbers of non-empty clusters and cluster-specific factors is facilitated. \textsf{IMIFA} relies on an infinite mixture model through the use of a nonparametric Pitman-Yor process (PYP) prior \citep{Perman1992, Pitman1997}, of which the well-known Dirichlet process (DP; \citealp{Ferguson1973}) is a special case.
+The infinite mixture model framework allows the number of clusters present to be automatically inferred; here the stick-breaking construction \citep{Pitman1996} and an independent slice-efficient sampler \citep{Kalli2011} are employed to facilitate~this.